 OR, on the other hand, can be used to broaden a search.
 A typical use of OR is when the search algorithm is not returning results containing all the synonyms that you want.
 If you are searching for legal authorities pertaining to boat ownership, you might use the search ship OR boat.
-These search operators can be used in combination, and there are many, many more of them that are available to you on research platforms.
-We will talk about more search operators and how to use them in combination with other research tools in Chapter 7.

-52 The form the operators take may differ by platform; see Chapter 7 for a chart of search operators on used on Lexis+ and Westlaw Edge.
+&lt;sup>52 The form the operators take may differ by platform; see Chapter 7 for a chart of search operators on used on Lexis+ and Westlaw Precision.